 Multi-Factor Authentication (MFA)

 Multi-Factor Authentication, or MFA, is a security measure that is being introduced across the NHS.
-If you use digital services outside of work, there is a good chance you already use MFA for at least some of your daily life.
+If you use digital services outside of work, there is a good chance you already use MFA in your personal life for shopping, banking and social media.

 What is MFA?

-MFA protects you by enhancing your IT security - making it more difficult for someone else to sign into your Microsoft account to gain access to your NHS email, Microsoft Office tools and data.
+MFA protects you by enhancing your IT security - making it more difficult for someone else to sign into your accounts and access data.

 How does MFA work?